Debugging scripts#

 Install Visual Studio (free Community Edition works fine), don't forget to select

-Game development with Unity
+Game development with Unityinstallation option.

 In Unity make sure that